Erahdekavadiya/daily-payment-management-system/README.md

-# Daily Payment Management System
+# Daily Payment Management System - Er A H Dekavadiya

 Welcome to the Daily Payment Management System, a web-based application designed to assist users in efficiently managing their daily expenses and incomes.
 This platform provides an intuitive interface to track and analyze financial transactions conveniently.